 The union would become the exclusive representative of the bargaining unit, including those individuals who voted against union representation or did not vote.
-The union would have the exclusive legal right to negotiate collective terms and conditions of employment, such as pay and benefits, for the entire group.
+The union would have the exclusive legal right to negotiate collective terms and conditions of student assistantships, such as stipends and benefits, for the entire group.
 Because the union represents everyone in the bargaining unit, whether they want to be represented or not, individual students may be bound by a decision with which they do not necessarily agree.

 Would status as an international graduate student impact eligibility to be included in the union?

 No. The NLRA does not distinguish between U.S. citizens and non-citizens for purposes of determining eligibility to be included in a bargaining unit.

 If a union wins an election, will graduate students receive larger stipends and better benefits?